ruu9211/dublin-bikes-coffee-shops/README.md

 ### Step 1: Data Collection

 Data on bike stations, including latitude, longitude, and total slot counts, was retrieved from the CityBikes API.
 For each station location, additional information on nearby coffee shops was gathered from both the Yelp and Foursquare APIs, which provided attributes such as shop names, ratings, and distances from each station.
 One important limitation was that each API call could return a maximum of 50 venues.
-In a dense urban area like Dublin, a larger search radius (such as 1000 meters) would often exceed this limit and consistently return the maximum 50 venues, which would not accurately represent the true density around each station.
-To address this and maintain a more meaningful dataset, the search radius was reduced to 350 meters.
+In a dense urban area like Dublin, a larger search radius (such as 1000m) would often exceed this limit and consistently return the maximum 50 venues, which would not accurately represent the true density around each station.
+To address this and maintain a more meaningful dataset, the search radius was reduced to 350m.
 This smaller radius allowed the data to better reflect the immediate surroundings of each bike station without repeatedly hitting the API’s upper limit.

 Data from Yelp and Foursquare were then compared.
 Yelp was ultimately selected as the primary data source because it produced a larger number of records per station and included more detailed attributes for each coffee shop, such as ratings, providing more meaningful context for analysis.